allegro/allegro.tech/_posts/2015-07-30-android-fogger.md

 ![schema](/img/articles/2015-07-30/schema.png)

 There is no way to blur actually existing UI components.
 So at the first the library creates  a screenshot of the screen and blurs it.
-When the blurred image is ready, it is attached as part of the screen, just under the element which will have the blurred background (eg. drawer or dialog window).
-Finally image is shown with animation, that simulates fluent blurring process.
+When the blurred image is ready, it is attached as a part of the screen, just under the element which will have the blurred background (eg. drawer or dialog window).
+Finally the image is shown with animation, that simulates fluent blurring process.

 It looks pretty simple and clear, so where is the challenge?
 Time.
 Everything must be done fast enough to look smooth.
-The most demanding situation occurs when user interact with drawer.
+The most demanding situation occurs when user interacts with a drawer.
 Background blurring must be directly proportional to drawer sliding.
 So the blurred image must be available almost in the same time the user starts to interact with the drawer.
 However there is no guarantee for duration of the whole process, so there must be an additional mechanism that smoothly adjust level of the blur if some part of the drawer is already visible.